kailaix/ADCME.jl/docs/src/nn.md

 ```

 !!! note
-    When you construct a neural network using `fc(x, config)` syntax, ADCME will constructs the weights and biases automatically for you and label the parameters (the default is `default`).
+    When you construct a neural network using `fc(x, config)` syntax, ADCME will construct the weights and biases automatically for you and label the parameters (the default is `default`).
 In some cases, you may have multiple neural networks, and you can label the neural network manually using

     ```julia
     fc(x1, config1, "label1")